Devotional.com - Free Christian Devotional

 “Not many of you should presume to be teachers, my brothers, because you know that we who teach will be judged more strictly.” – James 3:1

 The Lord was a teacher and He has a high expectation for teachers.
-Teachers are not only to teach well, but they are to live up to a higher standard and to love their students.
 Today in prayer, pray for those who teach and ask the Lord to look after them.

 “A teacher affects eternity; he can never tell where his influence stops.” – Henry Brooks Adams